Kote Tsintsadze

 In 1917, Stalin introduced Tsintsadze to Vladimir Lenin "Meet Kote Tsintsadze the old bank robber-terrorist of the Caucasus."

-Later, he became the first permanent chairman of the Georgian Cheka, which was established in February 1921, immediately following the Soviet invasion of Georgia.
-At the same time, he was a member of the Communist Party Central Committee and of the Central Executive Committee of the Communist Party of the Georgian SSR.
+During the Russian Civil War, Tsintsadze was a Cheka officer.
+Later, he became the first permanent chairman of the Georgian Cheka, which was established in February 1921, immediately following the Red Army invasion of Georgia.
+At the same time, Tsintsadze was a member of the Communist Party Central Committee and of the Central Executive Committee of the Communist Party of the Georgian SSR.
 Although ruthless against the widespread anti-Soviet opposition in Georgia, he was a strong proponent of Georgian sovereignty from Moscow and, during the 1922 Georgian Affair, engaged in a bitter political confrontation with Stalin and Sergo Ordzhonikidze whom the Georgian moderate Communists accused of "Great Russian chauvinism".
-As a result, Tsintsadze was denounced as a "national deviationist" and removed from his posts later that year, being replaced by E. A. Kvantaliani, who was more compliant with the centralizers' policy.
+As a result, Tsintsadze was denounced as a "national deviationist" by Stalin's supporters and removed from his posts later that year, being replaced by E. A. Kvantaliani, who was more compliant with the centralizers' policy.

-Having joined the Left Opposition in 1923, and supported Leon Trotsky in the power struggle that followed Lenin's death, Tsintsadze was expelled from the Communist Party in 1927 and arrested in 1928 and exiled to Bakhchysarai, in Crimea.
+Having joined the Left Opposition in 1923, and supported Leon Trotsky in the power struggle that followed Lenin's death, Tsintsadze was expelled from the Communist Party in December 1927 and arrested in 1928 and exiled to Bakhchysarai, in Crimea.
 In 1929, he moved to Alushta, also in Crimea.

-Despite his failing health, Tsintsadze resisted every suggestion that he disown the left opposition, denouncing those who did, such as Ivan Smirnov as "worthless revolutionaries".
-In a letter to Trotsky, he forecast that "Many, very many of our friends and of the people close to us will have to end their lives in prison or somewhere in deportation.
+Despite his failing health, Tsintsadze resisted every suggestion that he disown the Left Opposition, denouncing those who did, such as Ivan Smirnov as "worthless revolutionaries".
+In a letter to Trotsky, he forecast that "Many, very many, of our friends, and of the people close to us, will have to end their lives in prison or somewhere in deportation.
 Yet in the last resort this will be an enrichment of revolutionary history: a new generation will learn the lesson."
-Trotsky lamented that there were too few "fighters of Tsintsadze's type" in the communist parties of the West.
+Trotsky lamented that there were too few "fighters of Tsintsadze's type" in the Communist Parties of the West.